This blog was edited and updated on 17.07.2023.

 Managing different pricing tiers differently

-Not all deals are the same even if the product can be used by individual users and large corporations.
+Not all deals are the same, even if individual users and large corporations can use the product.

 When deciding about lead generation, companies should use different marketing and success management approaches to different pricing tiers.

-Probably you would be happy to pay thousands of Euros for a qualified lead that can lead to sales to enterprises of thousands of users.
+You would probably be happy to pay thousands of Euros for a qualified lead that can lead to sales to enterprises of thousands of users.
 You would also be eager to invest in pre-sales engineering support and extensive success management.